 Ankaninoof (alternative name: Vohibola) – This spot is only accessible by boat from Tamatave, following the river of pangales and is advised that only experienced surfers tackle these waves as the breaks are powerful and consistent.
 Rights and lefts can be found and surfers need to look out for sharks.

 Corre (alternative name: Big Dong Left) – Suitable for all surfers with standard quality waves.
 This spot is accessible via Tamatave on the west coast, which is located south of Toamasina.

 Flame balls – In this spot, world-class waves can be found but only the experienced surfer.
 This spot can be found in the Anakao area offshore behind a sand pit and can only be accessed by boat, with hazards such as rips and sharks.

-Please note: Surfing in Madagascar without a motor boat is difficult.
+Please note: Surfing in Madagascar without a motorboat is difficult.
 There are no roads for travelling overland on the south-west coast, the area is arid and remote, and waves break on coral reefs up to 4 km away from the mainland.
-A gun (or semi-gun) and your favorite shortboard are the right equipment.
+A gun (or semi-gun) and your favourite shortboard are the right equipment.
 Bring extras boards, leash, wax and ding repair kits because surf shops are non-existent.